 Animated Titles with Text Presets in After Effects

-Premiere Pro video editors should take advantage of the great titling and lower third tools in After Effects.
-Discover how the text presets in AE help you get professional results quickly.
+Premiere Pro video editors should take advantage of the great titling and lower-thirds tools in After Effects.
+Discover how the text presets in AE can help you get professional results.

 Premiere and AE Text Workflow